 The Federal Gift Tax

 The federal gift tax is a tax paid by some people who give gifts of money or property to others.
 The person who receives a gift does not pay tax on it.
 Only people whose yearly gifts exceed the “gift tax exclusion amount” can possibly owe the tax.
-In 2018, the exclusion amount is $15,000.
-In other words, if you make more than $15,000 total in gifts to one person during a tax year, it is possible that you may owe gift tax.
+In 2022, the exclusion amount was $16,000.
+In 2023 it increased to $17,000.
+In other words, if you make more than $17,000 total in gifts to one person during a 2023, it is possible that you may owe gift tax.

-Additional gifts to an individual beyond the $15,000 annual exclusion amount in a given year count toward each person’s total lifetime combined estate and gift tax exemption.
-In 2018, the estate tax exemption is $11.18 million for a single person, which therefore excludes the vast majority of people.
+Additional gifts to an individual beyond the $17,000 annual exclusion amount in a given year generally count toward each person’s total lifetime combined estate and gift tax exemption.
+For 2023, the estate tax exemption is $12.92 million per person, which therefore excludes the vast majority of people from having to pay any estate or gift tax.
 However, if a parent, grandparent, an aunt or uncle, or possibly even a sibling may have a very large estate, they may want to consider the gift and estate tax consequences of making gifts.

 How Does the Gift Tax Impact Future Planning?